rob-luke/AuditoryStimuli.jl/docs/src/realtime-introduction.md

 ```

 Once the filter is specified as a zero pole gain representation
-two filters are instansiated using this specification.
+two filters are instantiated using this specification.
 A filter must be generated for each channel of audio.
 These DSP.Filters are then passed in to the AuditoryStimuli filter object for further use.